Valentine's Day gift delivery in just 2 hours

-Valentine's Day is tomorrow.
-I've already served up tips on how to survive the occasion on a limited budget, but now let's talk about how to survive procrastination.
-If you left it to the last minute, does that mean you have to scramble to find flowers, chocolates or other gifts?
+It's Valentine's Day!
+I've already served up tips on how to survive the occasion on a limited budget, but, well, time's up.
+Now you're going to have to scramble to find flowers, chocolates or other gifts, right?

 While supplies last, for example, you can get two dozen roses for $19.99.
 Other options in the Whole Foods Valentine's Day store include foods for "date night in," flowers other than roses, chocolates (including six dipped strawberries for $8.99) and assorted essential oils.